- What other names is Fenugreek known by?

 - Dosing considerations for Fenugreek.

-Fenugreek is used for digestive problems such as loss of appetite, upset stomach, constipation, and inflammation of the stomach (gastritis).
+Fenugreek is taken by mouth for digestive problems such as loss of appetite, upset stomach, constipation, inflammation of the stomach (gastritis).
+Fenugreek is also used for diabetes, painful menstruation, polycystic ovary syndrome, and obesity.
 It is also used for conditions that affect heart health such as "hardening of the arteries" (atherosclerosis) and for high blood levels of certain fats including cholesterol and triglycerides.

-Fenugreek is used for kidney ailments, a vitamin deficiency disease called beriberi, mouth ulcers, boils, bronchitis, infection of the tissues beneath the surface of the skin (cellulitis), tuberculosis, chronic coughs, chapped lips, baldness, cancer, and lowering blood sugar in people with diabetes.
+Fenugreek is used for kidney ailments, a vitamin deficiency disease called beriberi, mouth ulcers, boils, bronchitis, infection of the tissues beneath the surface of the skin (cellulitis), tuberculosis, chronic coughs, chapped lips, baldness, cancer, Parkinson's disease, and exercise performance.

 Women who are breast-feeding sometimes use fenugreek to promote milk flow.

 Fenugreek is sometimes used as a poultice.
 That means it is wrapped in cloth, warmed, and applied directly to the skin to treat local pain and swelling (inflammation), muscle pain, pain and swelling of lymph nodes (lymphadenitis), pain in the toes (gout), wounds, leg ulcers, and eczema.

 In foods, fenugreek is included as an ingredient in spice blends.
 It is also used as a flavoring agent in imitation maple syrup, foods, beverages, and tobacco.

 In manufacturing, fenugreek extracts are used in soaps and cosmetics.